NYPD: Woman Followed Home, Tied Up And Sexually Assaulted In Marine Park, Brooklyn

 The woman was taken to a nearby hospital in stable condition and treated.

 “I think that’s a terrible thing.
-I live around the corner, I have a wife and children,” said resident Jeff Roth.
+I live around the corner, I have a wife and children.
+It’s unheard of around here” said resident Jeff Roth.
 “Would love to see more police on the street here.”

 MORE FROM CBS NEW YORK